Compassionate Release Early Medical Cost

 Compassionate release programs make a lot of sense, however.
 They save taxpayers money; the DOJ estimated that the average cost of a prisoner was $28,893 in 2013, while the average cost of a prisoner held in a federal medical center was $57,962.
-Perhaps more importantly, these reduction in sentence programs do not decrease public safety.
-According to the DOJ office of Inspector General, released prisoners over age 55 have a 15 percent recidivism rate, as compared to the population-wide rate of 41 percent.
+Perhaps more importantly, these reductions in sentence programs do not decrease public safety.
+According to the DOJ Office of Inspector General, released prisoners over age 55 have a 15 percent recidivism rate, as compared to the population-wide rate of 41 percent.
 Moreover, prisoners granted compassionate release recidivate at a paltry rate of 3.5 percent.

 The need for robust compassionate release regimes is even more apparent when considering two important facts about crime and prison in the age of mass incarceration: As prisoners age, their risk of crime goes down, but their health gets much worse.
 Noted criminologist and scholar Jonathan Simon summed this dilemma up in his 2014 book Mass Incarceration on Trial: